dexidp/helm-charts/.github/CONTRIBUTING.md

 👍🎉 If you’re here to contribute to this project: thanks for taking the time! 🎉👍

 The following is a set of guidelines for contributing to this project.
-The goal is to make things go more smoothly.
-If you think that's not the case, feel free to propose changes.
+The goal of this guide is to ensure making contributions goes smoothly.
+If you have trouble with this process, please help us to improve it by proposing changes.

 ## Bug reports

-If you find a bug or a documentation issue, please [report](https://github.com/dexidp/helm-charts/issues/new?assignees=&labels=kind%2Fbug&template=bug_report.md) it or even better: fix it.
+If you find a bug or a documentation issue, please [report it](https://github.com/dexidp/helm-charts/issues/new?assignees=&labels=kind%2Fbug&template=bug_report.md) or, even better, fix it.

 Read on to learn more about submitting changes.

 ## Feature requests

-If you think a feature is missing, please [report](https://github.com/dexidp/helm-charts/issues/new?assignees=&labels=kind%2Fenhancement&template=feature_request.md) it or even better: implement it.
+If you think a feature is missing, please [make a suggestion](https://github.com/dexidp/helm-charts/issues/new?assignees=&labels=kind%2Fenhancement&template=feature_request.md) or, even better, implement it.

-If you report it, please describe your use case concretely and with as much details as possible.
+If you do report it, please describe your use case concretely and with as much details as possible.
 Hiding details behind abstractions makes it harder to understand the problem.

 If you decide to take a stab at implementing the feature,